-The provisions of this Article do not apply to any conversion for stock cooperative purposes that satisfies either of the following criteria:
+The provisions of Article 11 (Division of Land) do not apply to any conversion for stock cooperative purposes that satisfies either of the following criteria:

 - a.
 The application for stock cooperative (DRE Form 658 or its equivalent) was filed with the California Department of Real Estate prior to July 1, 1979; or - b.
-A subdivision public report for stock cooperative was issued pursuant to Business and Professions Code Section 11018 prior to November 10, 1979.
+A subdivision public report for stock cooperative was issued in accordance with Business and Professions Code Sec.
+11018 prior to November 10, 1979.